Rudra866/Sales-Analysing-Website/src/data/scripts/generate_data/README.md

 ## Authors

 CMPT 370 Fall - Group 22
+Ryan Schaffer

 ## Version History
+* 0.2.1
+    * Fixed missing columns in script and schema, tested with current schema on supabase.

 * 0.2
     * Updated for database changes on 2023-10-21.
 SQL schema definitions are now loaded in from a file instead.